 With warm clothing in the mix as well, there is still room for a t-shirt, signaling the clear differentiation between the two coasts polarising the US.

 There are also industries where geolocation can mean the world when it comes to product discovery.
-One such example is Ice Jerseys which is a one-stop-shop for all of your hockey jersey needs.
-When it comes to sports, it’s clear that you pick a team and stick with it and for Ice Jerseys, your geography matters.
-Let’s start again with a New York example.
+For example, when it comes to sports, it’s clear that you pick a team and stick with it, so geography matters.

-As you can see – this example is spot on.
-Toronto Maple Leafs is most likely one of the most known Hockey Clubs in the world and if I were a proud Toronto-native, I’m sure i would find what I’m looking for here.
-Look – there is even a Team Canada Jersey!
-Also note the change in currency by leveraging Nosto Multi-currency, which adds a very nice local touch for the Canucks compared to US shoppers.
+If you’re a sports website targeting sports fanatics in Canada, you can prioritize displaying local teams and national gear (the Toronto Maple Leafs is most likely one of the most known Hockey Clubs in the world and if I were a proud Toronto-native, I’m sure i would find what I’m looking for.)

 How to Deploy Trending Best Sellers by Geo Location